 - General recommendations for placing a Keenetic device for stable and high-quality Wi-Fi network operation

-7. Some customers use specialized online services to measure their connection speed.
+8. Some customers use specialized online services to measure their connection speed.
 For the speed test, we recommend using the service nPerf, and even better, download real files with multiple streams, such as torrents or downloading large files from the cloud storage of Google Drive.
-To get you an objective result, the test should be carried out when connecting to the router one client only, disconnect all other clients that may occupy the channel.
+To get an objective result, the test should be carried out when connecting to the router one client only, disconnecting all other clients that may occupy the channel.
 At the same time, disable Bluetooth on devices nearby.

 With Android mobile devices, it is better to test through the nPerf app.

-8. If the low Wi-Fi speed problem persists, please send to our technical support the system file self-test.txt, saved from the router after the problem occurs.
-Specify which device is experiencing the issue (whether it has a MAC address or IP address; you can find it out in Keenetic web interface on Device lists page).
+9. If the low Wi-Fi speed problem persists, please send to our technical support the system file self-test.txt, saved from the router after the problem occurs.
+Specify which device is experiencing the issue (whether it has a MAC address or IP address; you can find it out in Keenetic web interface on the Device lists' page).